mikecroucher/Git_Academic_Benefits/Readme.md

 ## Control exactly who can see your work

 'I don't want to use GitHub because I want to keep my project private' is a common reason given to me for not using the service.
-The ability to create private repositories has been free for some time now (Price plans are available here https://github.com/pricing) and you can have up to 3 collaborators on any of your private repos before you need to start paying.
+The ability to create private repositories has been free for some time now ([price plans are available here](https://github.com/pricing)) and you can have up to 3 collaborators on any of your private repos before you need to start paying.
 This is probably enough for most small academic projects.

 This means that you can control exactly who sees your code.
 In the early stages it can be just you.
 At some point you let a couple of trusted collaborators in and when the time is right you can make the repo public so everyone can enjoy and use your work alongside the paper(s) it supports.

 ## Faciliate discussion about your work

 Every GitHub repo comes with an [Issues section](https://guides.github.com/features/issues/) which is effectively a discussion forum for the project.
-You can use it to keep track of your project To-Do list, bugs, documentation discussions and so on.
+You can use it to keep track of your project: To-Do list, bugs, documentation discussions and so on.
 The issues log can also be integrated with your commit history.
-This allows you to do things like `git commit -m "Improve the foo algorithm according to the discussion in #34"` where #34 refers to the Issue discussion where your collaborator pointed out
+This allows you to do things like `git commit -m "Improve the foo algorithm according to the discussion in #34"` where #34 refers to the Issue discussion where your collaborator pointed out a show-stopper bug in the foo algorithm.

 ## Allow others to contribute to your work